- Dear FamiliesGo!: My family would like to hit a beach resort for winter vacation this winter.

 You’re not alone.
 A lot of families let their passports expire while they were stuck home during the pandemic.
 Because of this backlog and other factors, passport processing has been hit or miss lately.
 We know families who have received renewed passports in just a few weeks and others who have had to wait for a couple of months.

-If you’re getting a first-time passport for anyone in your family, you’ll need an appointment at a passport center and they’re backlogged, too.
-This can make it hard to book firm travel dates outside the U.S.
+If you’re getting a first-time passport for anyone in your family, you’ll need an appointment at a passport center and they’re still backlogged.
+This can make it hard to book last-minutetravel dates outside the U.S.

 So if the kids are off from school for the Christmas holidays, winter break or spring break, where can your family go to get some sun on your face, sand between your toes and resort amenities within the U.S. in 2022?